meltmedia/doppelganger/readme.txt

 see license.txt for details

 ### ROADMAP
-1. proxy COMPLETE!
-2. command line arguments COMPLETE!
-3. caching COMPLETE!
+1. round out functionality
+2. implement a pleasing user experience
+3. refactoring and testing
-4. cache de/serialization
+4. polishing
-5. serialized cache to express app